JosephineWanjiru7/Group-3-Phase_two_project/README.md

   **For more information**

-- Kindly check the Jupyter Notebook or review the presentation for moe information about the project.
+- Kindly check the Jupyter Notebook or review the presentation for more information about the project.